“Excellent, easy to deal with and client-friendly.” Chambers Asia Pacific, 2014

 - Nine Entertainment Co.: on its $636 million initial public offering.
 This is one of the most significant and largest IPOs of 2013.

-- Westpac: on its $1.2 billion acquisition of Lloyds’ Australian assets.
+- Westpac: on $1.45 billion acquisition of Lloyds Banking Australian businesses.

 - The Centerbridge and Oaktree consortium: on $271 million recapitalisation of Billabong International Limited, including in relation to their Takeover Panel application regarding the affairs of Billabong.